Azazagich/Azazagich/README.md

 ## 👨‍🎓 About Me
-I’m a Java trainee backend developer and a 4th-year student at Vinnytsia National Technical University (VNTU).
+I’m a Java trainee backend developer.

 ## 🌐 Socials